initrunlevel0/dite/README.md

 # How this thing works

-Dite is actually served as usual web hosting server.
-But instead of hosting *.php or *.html file in some directory, it just run a process which server as web server socket.
-Every web server application is assigned with random unique port in which NGINX would take a part to forward a request which match the application CNAME domain.
+Dite is actually served just like web hosting server.
+But instead of hosting *.php or *.html file in some directory for each user, it runs a process for every application which serve as web server socket application.
+Every process then assigned with random unique port in which NGINX would take a part to forward a request to the designated process which match the application CNAME domain.